eve-s3951140/pharmacySpringBootApp/README.md

 ```bash
 mvn test
 ```
 **Notes:**
 - The tests are located in the `src/test` directory.
 - The tests will not be able to run if the application is running.
+- When the application is run after the test is complete, the database is **reset** to the initial data.

 ## Usage
 ### Access the Application